 We are dependent on a relatively small number of customers for our sales, and a small number of customers have historically accounted for a material portion of our revenue.
 For the year ended December 31, 2019, the Company's largest customer and five largest customers constituted 17.2% and 50.1% of total revenues, respectively.
 For 2019, two customers, Blattner Energy Inc. and EDF Renewables, make up 28.7% of revenue and are the only customers constituting greater than 10% of total revenue.
 For the nine months ended September 30, 2020, the Company's largest customer and five largest customers constituted 14.3% and 45.9% of our total revenues, respectively.
 For the nine months ended September 30, 2020, two customers, Lightsource Renewable Energy US LLC and Blattner Energy, Inc., constituted more than 10% of total revenue.
 The loss of any one of the Company's significant customers, their inability to perform under their contracts, or their default in payment, could have a materially adverse effect on the revenues and profits of the Company.
 Further, the Company's trade accounts receivable are from companies within the solar industry, and, as such, the Company is exposed to normal industry credit risks.
 As of December 31, 2019, the Company's largest customer and five largest customers constituted 29.5% and 69.0% of trade accounts receivable, respectively.
+As of September 30, 2020, the Company's largest customer and five largest customers constituted 21.7% and 23.9% of trade accounts receivable, respectively.
 For the near future, we may continue to derive a significant portion of our net sales from a small number of customers.
 Accordingly, loss of a significant customer or a significant reduction in pricing or order volume from a significant customer could materially reduce net sales and operating results in any reporting period.